RajarsiGit/Covid19_Daily_Updates/data/csse_covid_19_data/csse_covid_19_time_series/README.md

 * Once a day around 23:59 (UTC).

 ###  Deprecated warning
 The files below were archived [here](https://github.com/CSSEGISandData/COVID-19/tree/master/archived_data/archived_time_series), and will no longer be updated.
-With the release of the new data structure, we are u pdating our time series tables to reflect these changes.
+With the release of the new data structure, we are updating our time series tables to reflect these changes.
 Please reference `time_series_covid19_confirmed_global.csv` and `time_series_covid19_deaths_global.csv` for the latest time series data.

 * `time_series_19-covid-Confirmed.csv`
 * `time_series_19-covid-Deaths.csv`